The bald eagle is bold, fierce, and iconic, but it is not really bald. It has a conspicuous white head that is fully feathered!

 Up to 90 lbs

-Kunekune means “fat and round” in Maori, a language spoken by indigenous New Zealanders.
+Kunekune means “fat and round” in Maori, an Indigenous language spoken in Aotearoa New Zealand.

 Worldwide